AMITKAP/Musical-Genere-Classification/README.md

 - Ensure `Data/features_3_sec.csv` and audio files in `Data/genres_original/` are present.
 - Only files from 'hiphop' and 'rock' genres will be recommended and previewed.

-## License
-This project is for educational purposes.
-Please check dataset and code licenses before commercial use.

 ## Acknowledgments
 - GTZAN Music Genre Dataset